dimedis-gmbh/user-activity-monitoring/README.md

 ### Group messages

-A failed log in will create multiple messages.
-Looking into your GreptimeDB you will get results like the below:
+Failed logins will generate multiple messages.
+If you look into your GreptimeDB, you will get results like the one below:

 ```text
 # mysql -e "SELECT greptime_timestamp as date,host,message,\`_PID\` \